An object representing a child process.

 send(message:Dynamic, sendHandle:Dynamic, ?callback:Error ‑> Void):Bool

-and messages are received by a 'message' event on the child.
+When using fork you can write to the child using send and messages are received by a 'message' event on the child.

-method, and process will emit objects each time it receives
+In the child the Process object will have a send method, and process will emit objects each time it receives

 a message on its channel.

-method on both the parent and child are synchronous - sending large chunks of data is
+Please note that the send method on both the parent and child are synchronous - sending large chunks of data is

-not advised (pipes can be used instead, see spawn
+not advised (pipes can be used instead, see spawn).

 its cmd property will not be emitted in the 'message' event, since they are internal messages used by node core.